Representative Example: Borrow £4,000 and pay back your loan over 36 months. Monthly payments of £194.78.

-A guarantor loan is a type of unsecured loan where somebody else supports the application, and takes responsibility for the debt if the main borrower are unable to meet their repayment commitments.
+A guarantor loan is a type of unsecured loan available in the United Kingdom where somebody else supports the application and takes responsibility for the debt if the main borrower is unable to meet their repayment commitments.
+You can borrow from £500 to £15,000 through a guarantor loan, a product that was made popular by Amigo Loans (previously FLM Loans) and is now being offered by over 10 lenders including Bamboo Loans, UK Credit and George Banco.

 Say you are struggling to get a loan in your name due to poor credit or perhaps a thin credit file.
 The reason you are finding it difficult is because lenders are assessing you as “high risk”.
 By providing a guarantor the lender risk is offset and they are a lot more likely to lend to you.
 If you would like any more information on how a guarantor loan works one of our loan experts would be happy to talk you through it.

-A guarantor loan works by offsetting the risk of lending to someone with a bad credit history with the help of a friend or family member acting as guarantor.
-Because their is an additional party involved, the application process is slightly different (and longer) compared to no guarantor loans.
+An unsecured guarantor loan works by offsetting the risk of lending to someone with a bad credit history with the help of a friend or family member acting as guarantor.
+Because there is an additional party involved, the application process is slightly different (and longer) compared to loans without a guarantor.

 Here are the basic steps for applying for a same day guarantor loans:

 - The main borrower starts an application and enters their basic details along with some income and expenditure information.